ArashKarampour/MicroserviseLibraryWithNodejs/README.md

 # MicroserviseLibraryWithNodejs
-This is an implemetation of Microservice architechture using Nodejs and testing with postman
+This is an implemetation of Microservice architechture using Nodejs and RabbitMQ and testing with postman